nielsvm/purge/README.md

 When editing content of any kind, Drupal will transparently and efficiently invalidate cached pages in Drupal's own **anonymous page cache**.
-When Drupal renders a page, it lists all the elements on the page in a special HTTP response header named ``X-Drupal-Cache-Tags``.
-This allows all cached pages with the ``node:1`` Cache-Tag in their headers to be invalidated, when that particular node (node/1) is changed.
+When Drupal renders a page, it lists all the rendered items on the page in a special HTTP response header named ``X-Drupal-Cache-Tags``.
+For example, this allows all cached pages with the ``node:1`` Cache-Tag in their headers to be invalidated, when that particular node (node/1) is changed.

-Purge ships with the ``CacheTagsQueuer`` enabled by default.
-This is the mechanism which puts core's invalidated Cache-Tags into Purge's queue.
-So, when Drupal clears elements from its own page cache, Purge will add a _purgeable_ item to the queue, causing the external page to also be invalidated.
+Purge ships with the ``CacheTagsQueuer``, a mechanism which puts Drupal's invalidated Cache-Tags into Purge's queue.
+So, when Drupal clears rendered items from its own page cache, Purge will add a _purgeable_ object to the queue, causing the external page to also be invalidated.

 #### Queue
 Queueing is an inevitable and important part of Purge as it makes cache